Ivannnnnnnnnnnn/Winux/README.md

 # Winux

-Winux is a Windows system utility tool currently under development.
+Winux is a Windows system utility tool that makes Windows linux-like, currently under development.

 ---